Mar 14 ‘23 15 min read

 - Intellectual property

-Of course, the kinds of documents and appropriate names for folders will differ from one project to another.
+Of course, the kinds of documents for data room folder structure will differ depending on whether you need it for a due diligence process or a real estate transaction.
 This structure is an excellent guideline for your workspace organization if you’re using a data room for document maintenance.

 4. Customize the interface, emails, and agreements

-Some providers will let you customize the data room and invitation emails with your corporate colors and logo.
+Some providers will let you customize the virtual data rooms and invitation emails with your corporate colors and logo.
 Use this feature to create a smooth experience for third parties and make a nice impression.
-Some vendors also allow users to customize agreements invited parties will have to sign before accessing the data room.
+Some vendors also allow users to customize non-disclosure agreement invited parties will have to sign before accessing the data room software.
 It’s an important feature because these agreements let you protect your documents even better.

 Also, advanced providers usually offer features to customize watermarks with colors and patterns to your taste.
 In addition, with the best software, you can customize headers and footers for PDF files that may be downloaded or printed.